Mountains2.3 - Be able to recognise the appearance of the principal naked-eye lunar surface formations (continued in 2.4)

 2.4 - Understand the structure and origin of the principal naked-eye lunar surface formations, including:

 d - mountains

-The lunar surface features many mountains, which frequently border the maria or seas.
-The lunar mountain range Appenines borders the Mare Imbrium; ranges are often named after ranges on Earth such as the Appenines, Alps, Caucaus etc.
+The lunar surface features many mountains, which frequently border the maria for example,. the mountain range Appenines borders Mare Imbrium.
+Ranges are often named after ranges on Earth such as the Appenines, Alps, Caucaus etc.

 There are many individual peaks throughout the lunar surface, and some rise to nearly 5,000 metres.
 Comparing the diameters of the Earth and Moon, the lunar mountains are proportionally higher.

 The Appenine range sits between Mare Imbrium and Mare Serenitatis to the north of the lunar globe and features over 3000 peaks.
 Mons Huygens is over 4.6 km tall.